SLanberg/News-Task-Erply/backend/README.md

 Store email and key.
 Why?

-Because it is specified in the task and storing this on frontend is dumb.
+Because it is specified in the task and storing this on frontend is insecure.